DustinChristians/template-react-redux-ui/README.md

     Configure ESLint for your project:

     - `npx eslint --init`

     You will be asked several questions for configuring ES Lint, answer them as follows:

     1. How would you like to use ESLint? `To check syntax, find problems, and enforce code style`
     2. What type of modules does your project use? `JavaScript modules (import/export)`
     3. Which framework does your project use? `React`
     4. Does your project use TypeScript? `No`
     5. Where does your code run? `Browser`
     6. How would you like to define a style for your project? `Use a popular style guide`
     7. Which style guide do you want to follow? `Airbnb: https://github.com/airbnb/javascript`
     8. What format do you want your config file to be in? `JSON`

     - You will be prompted to install the ESLint config for Airbnb.
 Type `yes` to install.

     Open the .eslintrc file and set the rules object to:

         "rules": {
           "no-debugger": "off",
           "no-console": "warn",
           "no-unused-vars": "warn",
           "react/prop-types": "warn"
         }

     Next, in .eslintrc, add the settings object that specifies the version of React in use as required by eslint-plugin-react as follows:

         "settings": {
           "react": {
         	"version": "detect"
           }
         }

-5. SASS
+6. StyleLint

+- `npm i -g stylelint-cli`

+Use --save-dev to install these as dev dependencies.
+We don't need them for production builds.

+- `npm i --save-dev stylelint`
+- `npm i --save-dev stylelint-config-recommended`
+- `npm i --save-dev stylelint-config-standard`
+- `npm i --save-dev stylelint-config-sass-guidelines`
-    - `npm install node-sass --save`
+- `npm i --save-dev stylelint-order`

-    - Rename the `App.css` file to `App.scss`.
+Create the .stylelintrc.json configuration file in the project root.

+{
+  "extends": "stylelint-config-standard",
+  "plugins": ["stylelint-order"],
+  "rules": {
+    "at-rule-no-unknown": null,
+    "function-name-case": null,
+    "color-hex-case": "upper",
+    "color-named": "always-where-possible",
+    "order/order": ["custom-properties", "declarations"],
+    "order/properties-alphabetical-order": [true, { "severity": "warning" }]
+  }
+}

-    - Import `App.scss` instead of the `.css` file in the `App.js` file
+Create the .stylelintignore file in the root directory:

+./*

+!src/

+src/styles/plugins/**/*.scss
+src/styles/plugins/**/*.css
+**/*.min.css
+obj/

+Add the Stylelint extension for VSCode (adds realtime linter error reporting) Edit the Stylelint extension settings in VS Code and make sure the `Stylelint` setting is enabled.

 ## Learn More